AntelopeIO/antler-proj/docs/man/antler-proj.1.md

 ```
 Command arguments:
     -h,--help                   Print this help message and exit
     -p,--path                   Path to the root of the project.
 Here a `project.yaml` file will be created.
-Default is current directory.
+Default is ./<name>.
     -n,--name                   The name of the project.
     -v,--version                The version to store in the project file.
 Default version is 0.0.1
 ```